ct-js/ct-js/app/data/ct.libs/place/docs/Tracing functions.md

 A rectangle is an object with either `x1`, `y1`, `x2`, `y2` properties, or `x`, `y`, `width`, `height` properties.

-If `getAll` is set to `true`, returns all the copies that intersect the rectangle; otherwise, returns the first one that fits the conditions.
+If `getAll` is set to `true`, returns all the copies and tiles that intersect the rectangle; otherwise, returns the first one that fits the conditions.

 ## `ct.place.traceCircle(circle, [cgroup], [getAll])`